Recognizing and Changing Negative Thinking

 Take some time each day to practice deep breathing; it helps reduce stress and anxiety.
 Staying calm supports thinking more clearly and challenging negative thoughts.
 Practicing mindfulness involves focusing on the present moment, breathing, and your surroundings.
 Mindfulness enhances a sense of calm and awareness of thoughts, making you distance yourself from negative thoughts.

-Make Time for Your Passions
+Setting Aside Time for Your Passions

 Talk to Someone